Indigenous musical performances in our lobbies

-Enjoy a series of Indigenous musical performances in our lobbies, in celebration of NAIDOC Week.
+In celebration of NAIDOC Week we enjoyed a series of Indigenous musical performances in our lobbies.

-We are thrilled to be showcasing Indigenous talent with up to four daily performances across Tower Two and Tower Three during NAIDOC Week.
+We were thrilled to have showcased Indigenous talent with up to four daily performances across Tower Two and Tower Three during NAIDOC Week.

 After leaving her family's Mount Gambier sheep farm, Pirramusic front woman, Jess Beck has gone from strength to strength.
 With a voice that crosses genres with ease and a strong pride in her Luritja roots, Beck is a force to be reckoned with.

 “Music has always inspired me to make a difference, unleash ideas, and to promote the expression of individuality and creativity...
 You can be political in rap, you can be personal in rap, you can be whoever you want to be in one song,” says Rhyan Clapham, who performs as Dobby.
 A rising Filipino and Aboriginal musician, we're proud to be featuring him as part of our spotlight on NAIDOC Week artists performing this week across Tower 2 and 3.

 At just 19, Maddi Lyn has been widely recognised for her contributions to country music.
 She says "I have been fortunate enough to have had a rewarding musical career to date with career highlights including; singing the Australian National Anthem in language at the American Football College game at ANZ Stadium in front of 50,000 people and performing the Australian National Anthem in language and English at the opening of the NRL Indigenous Rounds."

 At first listen, Kakyra Ocean's tracks may seem like easy listening, but do a little digging and you'll hear the deep, soulful poetry.
 Listen to to "Looking Glass" for great fairy tale references and lyrics that speak volumes.